 Scroll down for the list on this page.

 IMPORTANT NOTE: We list products from which Nestlé profits.
 So Nestlé ice cream is listed because, although Nestlé sold the company, it continues to receive payments for use of the brand name (confirmed June 2015).
-We welcome new information regarding changes in ownership, but please remember that headline stories about brands being sold do not usually give all the details of the deal.
-We only remove a product from the list when we are reasonably confident that all links to Nestlé have been cut

-Items marked with an * are either part-owned by Nestlé, such a L’Oreal, Body Shop, Lactalis Nestlé Chilled Dairy (a 60:40 joint venture between Lactalis and Nestlé, which owns Rachel’s Dairy) and Cereal Partners (a 50:50 joint venture with General Mills) or have been sold but there is an arrangement by which Nestlé continues to profit from them.
+Items marked with an * are either part-owned by Nestlé, such a L’Oreal, Lactalis Nestlé Chilled Dairy (a 60:40 joint venture between Lactalis and Nestlé, which owns Rachel’s Dairy) and Cereal Partners (a 50:50 joint venture with General Mills) or have been sold but there is an arrangement by which Nestlé continues to profit from them.

-No longer Nestlé: PowerBar, Branston Pickle, Crosse and Blackwell, Fox’s Glacier Mints, Gales Honey, Libby’s Juices, Sun Pat, Sarsons and Tartex may appear on old lists, but no longer have any link to Nestlé.
+No longer Nestlé: Body Shop, PowerBar, Branston Pickle, Crosse and Blackwell, Fox’s Glacier Mints, Gales Honey, Libby’s Juices, Sun Pat, Sarsons and Tartex may appear on old lists, but no longer have any link to Nestlé.

 Differences between countries: Findus and Haagen Daz have no link to Nestlé in the UK, but may have in some other countries.